o8is/moar/README.md

 IPFS is used for serving the assets of dapps, ensuring data remains distributed and easily accessible.
 Dapp updates are included in a governance proposal to the DAO with the CID of the new dapp interface.

-Dapp submissions and updates are charged a fee that’s distributed to DAO participants (stakers).
+Dapp submissions and updates are charged a fee that is distributed to DAO participants (stakers).
 This fee helps reduce spam, and generates revenue for maintaining the store.

 When a dapp is installed it will be pinned to the users local IPFS node, ensuring it’s always online and can be installed by other users.